mmikowski/hi_score/README.md

 sympathy.

 ## Development environment
-### Ubuntu 16.10 server
+### Ubuntu 16.10
-We deploy on this platform.
-Once we have build essentials, git, and node installed everything just works.
-After a basic install the following should fill in the gaps.
+Everything should just work on Ubuntu 16.10 as that is the development OS for `hi_score`.
+There are a few prerequisites that many developers may already have installed:

 ```bash
   sudo apt-get install build-essential openssh-server git pandoc